UCB-GLab/SAMBAR-Net/README.md

 # SAMBAR-Net
 <ins>S</ins>equence <ins>A</ins>nalysis of <ins>M</ins>urine <ins>B</ins>2 <ins>A</ins>ccumulated <ins>R</ins>NAs: A CNN model to predict expressed B2 SINE genes in 3T3 cells across the mm10 genome

-*Sahil B. Shah, Priyanka Sanghrajka, Azra Lari, Liana Lareau, and Britt Glaunsinger*
+*Sahil B. Shah, Priyanka Sanghrajka, Azra Lari, James Mao, Liana Lareau, and Britt Glaunsinger*

 ## Overview
 This repository contains the code and data needed to replicate the analysis found in the manuscript "...," which can be found at ...
 The goal of this binary (0,1) model is to predict whether a B2 SINE gene is expressed in the mm10 genome and identify which nucleotide sequence features are predictive of an expressed B2 SINE locus.
 The input data was obtained from an RNA-seq dataset in the following manuscript: Genome-wide mapping of infection-induced SINE RNAs reveals a role in selective mRNA export, where expressed B2 SINEs were defined as having an RPKM >= 10.
+The current model was trained with ony the forward DNA sequences.

 The jupyter notebook used to train and analyze the CNN model are found in the `src/` directory.
 The saved, fully-trained model can be found in `models/`.
-The TF-MoDISco outputs are located in the `tf_modisco` directory.
-All data used for model training were saved to the repo using git lfs and are located in the `data/` folder.
+The TF-MoDISco figure outputs are located in the `tf_modisco/figures` directory.
+All data used for model training and data produced from TF-MoDISco are located on Zenodo as zip files and can be found at "...".
+The `B2SINE_model_data.zip` file can be extracted in the `data/` directorys, and the `tf_modisco_data.zip` file can be extracted in the `tf_modisco/data` directory.

 ### Requirements and Usage
 Most packages that this code base relies on are part of standard scientific/numeric python distributions.
 The following package dependencies are required for model training and analysis: